 The Authority's vacation and sick leave accrual policies allow for a specific number of days of vacation and sick leave with pay.
-These policies provide for paying a regular employee their accumulated unused vacation upon separation up to a maximum of 500 hours.
+These policies provide for paying a regular employee their accumulated unused vacation upon separation up to a maximum of 500 hours, with the exception of certain contracted employees.
 These policies also provide for accumulated sick leave hours to be paid upon separation from the Authority after 10 years or more of continuous service.
-The accumulated sick leave hours are limited to a maximum of one quarter of the amounts accumulated, up to 500 hours.
+The accumulated sick leave hours are limited to a maximum of one quarter of the amounts accumulated, up to 500 hours, with the exception of contracted employees.
 These hours are payable upon separation from the Authority at the employees' current rate.
 In addition, the policies allow for periodic leave payouts of both vacation and sick hours.
 In both cases, employees earn the right to be compensated for available vacation and sick leave hours, as applicable, based only on rendering past service.

-All eligible vacation and sick leave hours as of June 30, 2019 and 2018, as allowed by the leave accrual policies, are accrued and accounted for in payables due to employees.
+All eligible vacation and sick leave hours as of June 30, 2020 and 2019, as allowed by the leave accrual policies, are accrued and accounted for in payables due to employees.